-Financial impact of the integration -There are considerable one-time investments needed to support transition and integration costs including: the need to harmonize wages, benefits and physician stipends where differences currently exist; unavoidable costs of severance for redundant positions; legal, professional fees and other costs to conduct financial and legal due diligence to effect the integration; and capital cost of harmonizing existing clinical and business systems to enable operational integration.

-Secure investments for success - Investments for one-time transition costs and on-going operating costs would need to be pursued with the Central East LHIN and the MOHLTC to ensure long-term success.
+Risks Mitigation Strategies Financial impact of the merger -There are considerable one-time investments needed to support transition and integration costs related to the merger, including: the need to harmonize wages, benefits and physician stipends where differences currently exist; unavoidable costs of severance for redundant positions; legal, professional fees and other costs to conduct financial and legal due diligence to effect the merger; and capital cost of harmonizing existing clinical and business systems to enable operational integration.
+Secure investments for success - Investments for one- time transition costs and on-going operating costs would need to be pursued with the Central East LHIN and the MOHLTC to ensure long-term success.
+Integration is time and resource intensive, and complex - The complexity and scope of a merger cannot be understated.
+In the first few years, the hospitals would not have the capacity to effectively establish their merged organization while concurrently pursuing other transformational changes, particularly operating plans and budgets that may result in significant labour and/or service changes.

-Ricks

-Integration is time and resource intensive, and complex

-- The complexity and scope of an integration cannot be understated.
-In the first few years, the hospitals would likely not have the capacity to effectively integrate the AP site while concurrently pursuing other transformational changes, particularly operating plans and budgets that may result in significant labour and/or service changes.
 Experiences in Ontario and other jurisdictions clearly show that hard savings and quality improvements take years to mature and fully realize.
-Due to limited capacity and resources, it is unrealistic to expect an integrated organization to effectively achieve significant operating budget reductions while attempting to establish foundational pieces for the newly integrated hospital (e.g. updated governance structure, etc.).
+Due to limited capacity and resources, it is unrealistic to expect a merged organization to effectively achieve significant operating budget reductions while attempting to establish foundational pieces for the new hospital (e.g. governance structure, recruitment and establishment of management team, integrating IT systems, establishing common policies, new strategic plan, etc.).
+Additionally, in this case, the dissolution of RVHS layers on further complication.
 Achievable and transparent plan - Having an achievable, transparent transition plan that people are involved in developing could increase engagement and reduce anxieties.
 It will be important to closely monitor transition progress, and analyze trends and outcomes.
 Critical path for workforce planning and support - It will be important to develop and communicate a critical path to guide proper workforce planning and to implement proactive change management processes that support health human resources.
 This path must include constant messaging to staff, physicians and volunteers, around key information as it becomes available, facilitated through ongoing union/management consultation as appropriate.
-The communication needs to reinforce that an integrated organization could offer the chance to minimize involuntary separations through increased opportunities for redeployment within a larger workforce group.

-Health Human Resource issues - The integration will bring forward a number of health human resource issues including restructuring of positions, increased turnover, increased anxiety, increased strain on clinical teams, engagement of staff and physicians and limitations of collective bargaining agreements.
+The communication needs to reinforce that a merged organization could offer the chance to minimize involuntary separations through increased opportunities for redeployment within a larger workforce group.
+Health Human Resource issues - The merger will bring forward a number of health human resource issues including restructuring of positions, increased turnover, increased anxiety, increased strain on clinical teams, engagement of staff and physicians and limitations of collective bargaining agreements.
 Pace the change - Design and implement a success-based change management program that allows "early adopters" and "winning ideas" to proceed, to achieve gains and build experience.
 Successful integrations involve planning, engagement and consideration for capacity.